-The TFI Screening Series (formerly the Tribeca Youth Screening Series) is a media literacy program and yearlong presentation of films that provides New York City youth and educators with access to free, relevant programming.
-Available in classrooms or in theater venues, each screening is followed by a discussion, a workshop, or Q&A talkbacks with the filmmakers to enhance students' academic engagement and foster critical thinking skills.
-Offering documentary and narrative films, the TFI Screening Series provides an interactive experience where students participate in thematic discussions, connect with filmmakers, and engage with each other through post-screening activities.
-Screenings are available on a first-come-first-serve basis and are free-of-charge.
-Click here for more details
+The TFI Screening Series is a media literacy program and yearlong presentation of films that serve New York City youth and educators with access to free, relevant programming.
+Available in classrooms or in theatre venues, each screening is followed by a discussion, a workshop, or Q&A talkbacks with the filmmakers to enhance students' academic engagement and foster ciritical thinking skills.
+Offering documentary and narrative films, the TFI Screening Series provides an interactive experience where students participate in thematic discussions, interact with filmmakers, and engage with each other through post-screening activities.
+Screenings are available on a first come, first served basis and are free of charge.

 Selections from the TFI/ESPN Short Documentary Program and the TFI IF/Then Short Documentary Program

 Sports can define and tranform how we think about ourselves and our place in the world.
 The shorts in this series GENDER, IDENTITY, AND SPORTS take a look at the challenges and celebrations of four exemplary individuals invovled in sports in which they are underrepresented - or from which they are excluded - because of their gender.
 From sumo wrestling in Japan to boxing in the Lower Brule Sioux Reservation, from the politics of being a transgender athlete to the healing aspects of equine therapy, these stories examine the way these champions have faced obstacles and defined themselves.

 Please view our Fall 2019 GENDER, IDENTITY, AND SPORTS brochure.

 Then you may fill out our registration form below.
 You can always reach out to Cass Gardiner, Education and Engagement at firstname.lastname@example.org with any questions or concerns.